apache/flink/docs/building.md

 There are two main versions of Hadoop that we need to differentiate:
 - Hadoop 1, with all versions starting with zero or one, like 0.20, 0.23 or 1.2.1.
-- Hadoop 2 with all versions including or higher than 2.2.0.
+- Hadoop 2, with all versions starting with 2, like 2.2.0.
 The main differentiation between Hadoop 1 and Hadoop 2 is the availability of Hadoop YARN (Hadoops cluster resource manager).

 **To build Flink for Hadoop 2**, issue the following command: